 "I wanted to talk to you.
 I like the things on your eyes."
 She smiled.
 "My name is Eva.
 Do you want to be friends?"

 Today is the day I ask her.
 The school dance was coming up in a week.
-His friend Jerry had urged him to ask Eva – after all, she had no reason to say no.
+Neil's friend Sarah, upon noticing Neil was dateless, had urged him to ask Eva – after all, she had no reason to say no.

-Eva sat at the other end of the library, her eyes trained on her biology textbook.
-Taking a deep breath, he walked over to her as calmly as he could.
+Eva sat at the other end of the room, her eyes trained on her biology textbook.
+He took a deep breath, wiped his clammy hands on his jeans, paced around in circles, and took another deep breath.
+He then walked over to her as calmly as he could.

-"Hey, Evie," he managed to say.
+"Hey, Evie," he managed to say, without stuttering.
+Success.
 His eyes flitted to the text in front of her.
 "Reading about the… brain?"

 "Neurology.
 Apparently in the future, we'll be able to access memories and change them."
-She paused.
-"So, what did you want to say?"
+She looked like she was about to say more, but she paused and looked up.
+"So, what's up?"

 "I… uhm… I was – was wondering… if you'd like to come to the, uh, school dance with me," he stuttered.
 "As friends," he added as an afterthought.